 Following public consultation, a supplementary report will be prepared which will address any comments raised by the public.

-It is expected that the strategic assessment will be finalised and submitted to the Australian Government Department of Environment and Energy for determination in late 2019.
+It is expected that the strategic assessment will be finalised and submitted to the Australian Government Department of Environment and Energy for determination in the second half of 2020.

 Subsequent rezoning and amendments to the Territory plan may be required.
 These will go through a separate public consultation process at the appropriate time.